David Callaham: Lawsuit

-In late 2013, Nu Image and Millennium Films filed a lawsuit against Callaham and the Writers Guild of America West for fraud, unjust enrichment, and declaratory relief over a "flawed and misinformed" Guild arbitration that gave Callaham undeserved writing credit for The Expendables and The Expendables 2.
+In late 2013, the producers of The Expendables, Nu Image and Millennium Films, filed a lawsuit against Callaham and the Writers Guild of America for fraud, unjust enrichment, and declaratory relief over a "flawed and misinformed" Guild arbitration that gave Callaham undeserved writing credit for The Expendables and The Expendables 2.
+They demanded reimbursements from Callaham for any payments made to him for his fraudulent credit in the two films and to award director, co-writer, and star Sylvester Stallone sole writing credit.